 When it comes to lighting needs, the Pasque flower can grow nicely in a wide variety of exposures from full sunlight to partial shade.

-- Violet Anemone grows as a perennial in USDA Zones: 4 - 8.
+- Red Anemone grows as a perennial in USDA Zones: 4 - 8.
 In can be planted in full to partial shade areas.

-- Anemone Pulsatilla Vulgaris Violet, also known as Pasque Flower and Alpine Plant has light violet bell-shaped blooms that come up early, often poking up through late-winter snows.
+- Anemone Pulsatilla Vulgaris Red, also known as Pasque Flower and Alpine Plant has deep red bell-shaped blooms that come up early, often poking up through late-winter snows.

-- This 12 inch tall wildflower is perfect for planting in rock gardens or with other early bloomers such as tulips and daffodils.
+- This 12 inch tall wildflower is perfect for planting with other early bloomers such as tulips and daffodils.